Dimension-independent convergence rates of randomized nets using median-of-means: Abstract

 \section{Abstract}

 Recent advances in quasi-Monte Carlo integration demonstrate that the median of linearly scrambled digital net estimators achieves near-optimal convergence rates for high-dimensional integrals without requiring a priori knowledge of the integrand's smoothness.
-Building on this framework, we prove that the median estimator attains dimension-independent convergence under tractability conditions characterized by low effective dimensionality, a property known as strong tractability in complexity theory.
-Our analysis strengthens existing guarantees by improving the convergence rates and relaxing the theoretical assumptions previously required for dimension-independent convergence.
+Building on this framework, we prove that the median estimator attains dimension-independent convergence, a property known as strong tractability in complexity theory, under tractability conditions characterized by low effective dimensionality.
+Using a probabilistic, integrand-specific error criterion, our analysis establishes both faster and dimension-independent convergence under weaker assumptions than previously possible in the worst-case setting.